a-mccluskey/scarlett/README.md

 # Scarlett V0.2

-Tested and is used on php 7.4 and MySQL 5.7 with both apache or IIS At the moment this is Alpha type software, do not use on a production enviroment that matters, STRONGLY suggest renaming the admin folder somthing different so anyone can't just edit stuff.
+Tested and is used on php 7.4 and MySQL 5.7 with both apache or IIS.

+At the moment this is Alpha type software, do not use on a production enviroment that matters, STRONGLY suggest renaming the admin folder somthing different so anyone can't just edit stuff.

 I need to work on my documentation skills...
 Frankly need to rebuild the whole thing from scratch to remove the debug code and stuff...

 ----Project Scarlett ----